MattDevangelio/MUX-74HC4067/README.md

 The reported picture shows the SparkFun Analog/Digital MUX Breakout used for all the performed Multiplexing/Demultiplexing tests.

 See the folder for an example of analog signals multiacquisition.
+The following image shows two voltage signals properly read from two sensors connected to the MUX Channels C6 and C12.

 <a href="https://MattDevangelio.github.io/files/documents/MUX/Serial_multiacquisition.png"><img src="https://MattDevangelio.github.io/files/documents/MUX/Serial_multiacquisition.png" alt="Serial-pic" border="0" width="80%" height="80%"></a>